Journey to an uncluttered mind: my digital Feng Shui system.

 So a couple of months ago I started a Tumblr page to collate all the things I was gathering from a creative-writing and -thinking context and I now plant them all together, as a log of inspiration, erasing them from their now-temporary homes as I go.
 I’ve whittled the back-log down and drop new finds straight into a post.
 I carry a smaller notebook with me as my ‘commonplace’ companion, so it’s easier to jot down thoughts and ideas.
 These make it on to Evernote as and when I use them.

 Work stuff lives on in the digital domain for ease and flow; my old faithful, Wunderlist, is my project-lister and syncs everything seamlessly; it’s a great way to track completed tasks.
-I decided Trello was the inception of productivty apps — notes within notes within notes — exactly the thing I need to save my brain from dealing with.
-I was thrilled to discover TeuxDeux by creative entrepreneur Tina Ross Eisenberg aka Swiss Miss, which does exactly and simply what I require for project management.
+Trello can be the inception of productivty apps — notes within notes within notes — exactly the thing I need to save my brain from dealing with, so I use it more at a surface level, rather than deep-detailing my different client and project board.
+Another good one is TeuxDeux by creative entrepreneur Tina Ross Eisenberg aka Swiss Miss, which does exactly and simply what is required for project management.

-I’m don’t use my generic notes apps for anything more than a quick-fix, so these are mostly empty now.
+I’m only use my generic notes apps for quick-fixes and temporary notes, so these are mostly (finally synced and) empty now.
 As part of my digital, let’s call it a Feng Shui programme, rather than detox; I’m implementing a few other rules to govern my new clutter-free system, to create the headspace I need to be at my most productive; truly and creatively free.
 Let’s just say, it’s a work-in-progress. :)

 8 Ways to Digital Feng Shui your life.